 Masks filter the air we breathe and thus protect the wearer from inhaling and/or exhaling dangerous particles.
 Even very simple masks can catch bigger droplets, while filtering finest particles such as aerosols is more complex.

 The filter efficiency of masks is not only determined by (a) their material, which should let through as few particles as possible but as much clean air as possible, but also by (b) the gaplessness of their fit.
 If there are gaps around the nose, sides and chin, the air you breathe – and the particles it contains – can flow in and out unhindered.
 This air flow can be seen very nicely, for example, with fogged glasses!
-Foggy glasses clearly indicate a leaking mask.
+Foggy glasses usually indicate a leaking mask.

 Viruses are very small.
 The coronavirus measures about 0.1 micron (μm), and 1 μm is 1/1000 mm, so the coronavirus measures 1/10.000 mm.
-Viruses are typically emitted as part of a droplet, and in the air, they are clumped with salt and protein.
+Viruses are typically emitted as part of a droplet, and in the air, they clump with salt and protein.
 There is a lively discussion in the scientific community about what size of particles contributes most to Covid transmission.
 It’s unlikely that particles below 0.3 μm matter, since with such a small volume, they can’t hold enough virus.
-The American N95 mask standard tests for 0.3 μm particles, while the European standard for medical masks tests for 3 μm particles.
+The American NIOSH tests the N95 type of masks for 0.3 μm particles, while ASTM tests surgical and other masks for 3 μm particles.
 While this is important, test results don’t matter much if the air goes around the mask rather than through it!
 Gaps that allow the air to escape can hugely undermine the tested (!) effectiveness of a mask.